TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 ### Phase 2 - Install Primary OS
 **-- assumes: Kubuntu LTS xx.04**

-You will need your Kubuntu live USB.
-Use it to boot up your system.
-Choose "try Kubuntu".

-Configure your wifi network and bluetooth pointer in the test distro.
-Your settings will be transferred to the installer and your final installation.
-It's also easier than doing it in the installer interface.

-At the entrance to the partitioning section, choose "Manual" or "Something else" or the equivalent.

 **DO**
 - Install Kubuntu to sda3 **( YES )**
 - Choose " / " as mount point.
 The selection box is placed below and easy to miss.